Kathleen Walrath, President of the Board of Directors, Member of Stewardship Committee

 Charlotte Harris, Member of the Board of Directors

 Charlotte was a founding member of the Friends of Nobska Light.
-A graduate of RISD with a master’s degree from the University of Hartford and completed doctoral work at Harvard Graduate School Of Education, Charlotte retired from a career in public education as Development Director of the Boston Public Schools.
-In retirement, in Falmouth she has served as president of her congregation, treasurer for People for Cats, Board Member of the Falmouth Art Center, and an elected member of Falmouth’s Planning Board.
+A graduate of RISD with a master’s degree from the University of Hartford and completed doctoral work at Harvard Graduate School of Education, Charlotte retired from a career in public education as Development Director of the Boston Public Schools.
+In retirement, in Falmouth she has served as president of her congregation, treasurer of the UUA's Ballou Channing District, treasurer for People for Cats, President of the Falmouth Art Center, and an elected member of Falmouth’s Planning Board.
 Recruited to Nobska’s cause to write the application to the Coast Guard for the lease of Nobska Light, her grant writing skills continue to contribute to the mission of preserving the beauty and utility of the light station.

 Stephen Levy, Member of the Board of Directors, Member of Facilities and Finance Committees